Can Adversarial Examples Be Parsed to Reveal Victim Model Information?: Related Work

-\paragraph{Reverse engineering of deception ({\RED}).} {\RED} has emerged as a new adversarial learning to defend against adversarial attacks and infer the adversary's knowledge (such as its identifications, attack objectives, and attack perturbations).
-For example, a few recent works \cite{nicholson2023reverse,wang2023can,maini2021perturbation,zhou2022trace,guo2023scalable} aim to reverse engineer the type of attack generation method and the used hyperparameters (\textit{e.g.}, perturbation radius and step number).
-In addition, other works focus on estimating or attributing the adversarial perturbations used to construct adversarial images \cite{gong2022reverse,goebel2021attribution,souri2021identification,thaker2022reverse}.
-This line of research also relates to adversarial purification \cite{srinivasan2021robustifying,shi2021online,yoon2021adversarial,nie2022diffusion}, the technique to defend against adversarial attacks by characterizing and removing their harmful influence in model predictions.
+\textbf{Reverse engineering of deception ({\RED}).} {\RED} has emerged as a new adversarial learning to extract insights into an adversary's strategy, including their identity, objectives, and the specifics of their attack perturbations.
+For example, a few recent works \cite{nicholson2023reverse,wang2023can,maini2021perturbation,zhou2022trace,guo2023scalable} aim to reverse engineer the mechanisms behind attack generation, including the identification of the methods used and the specific hyperparameters (like perturbation radius and step count).
+In addition, other research efforts, exemplified by works \cite{gong2022reverse,goebel2021attribution,souri2021identification,thaker2022reverse}, have concentrated on estimating or pinpointing the specific adversarial perturbations employed in crafting adversarial imagery.
+This line of research is also related to the area of adversarial purification\cite{srinivasan2021robustifying,shi2021online,yoon2021adversarial,nie2022diffusion}, which aims to mitigate adversarial effects by identifying and eliminating their detrimental impact on model accuracy.

-However, none of the prior works investigated if {\VM} attributes are invertible from adversarial attacks.
-That is, the proposed model parsing problem remains open in adversarial learning.
-If feasible, the insight into model parsing could offer us an in-depth understanding of the encountered threat model and inspire new designs of adversarial defenses and robust models.
-Our work is also inspired by the model parsing problem in GM (generative model) \cite{asnani2021reverse}, aiming to infer GM attributes from their synthesized images.
-The rationale is that GM often encodes model fingerprints in synthesized images so that these fingerprints can be leveraged for DeepFake detection and model parsing \cite{wang2020cnn,asnani2021reverse, yu2019attributing, frank2020leveraging, guarnera2020deepfake}.
-Lastly, we stress that {\RED} is different from the work \cite{oh2019towards, wang2018stealing} on reverse engineering of (black-box) model hyperparameters, which estimates model attributes from the model's prediction logits.
-However, in this work {\VM} is unknown for model parsing of adversarial attacks, and the only information we have is the dataset of attack instances.
+However, none of the prior works investigated the question of whether attributes of the {\VM} can be reverse-engineered from adversarial attacks.
+The potential to parse {\VM} attributes from adversarial attacks, if realized, could profoundly enhance our comprehension of the underlying threat models.
+Our study draws inspiration from the model parsing concept in GMs (generative models) \cite{asnani2021reverse}, which focuses on inferring GM attributes from their synthesized images.
+This is based on the premise that GMs embed distinct fingerprints in their outputs, facilitating applications such as DeepFake detection and model attribute inference \cite{wang2020cnn,asnani2021reverse, yu2019attributing, frank2020leveraging, guarnera2020deepfake}.
+Lastly, we stress that {\RED} diverges from efforts focused on reverse engineering black-box model hyperparameters \cite{oh2019towards, wang2018stealing}, which infer model attributes from a model's prediction logits.
+Within our model parsing framework, information about the {\VM} is not directly accessible from the adversarial attacks.
+Our methodology operates without any direct access to the VM, relying solely on adversarial examples gathered from attack generators.